Define Global Lists

-By using global lists in Team Foundation Server (TFS), you can minimize the work that is required to update a list that appears in the definitions of several work item types (WITs).
-Global lists are pick lists that you can include within one or more fields and WIT definitions.
-You can define a global list within a WIT that you add to a team project, as a global list for a team project collection, or within a global workflow.
-You can share list items among several WITs for a collection by including the list items in one or more GLOBALLIST elements.
+By using global lists in Team Foundation Server (TFS), you can minimize the work that is required to update a list that multiple types of work items share.
+Global lists are pick lists that you can include within one or more fields and types of work item.
+You can define a global list within a work item type that you add to a team project, as a global list for a team project collection, or within a global workflow.
+You can share list items among multiple types of work items for a collection by including the list items in one or more GLOBALLIST elements.

-As you define WITs, you might find that some fields share the same values.
-Frequently, you can share across several WITs and even across several team projects.
+As you define types of work items, you might find that some fields share the same values.
+Frequently, you can share across several types of work items and even across several team projects.
 Some of these values, such as the build number of nightly builds, change frequently, which requires an administrator to frequently update these lists in many locations.
 Global lists can be especially useful when a list must be derived from an external system.
 For example, suppose a company maintains a separate customer database.
 When you file a bug that a customer discovered, the customer's name is entered into a custom Found By Customer field.

 You can manage global lists for a collection as an XML file that you can list, import, export, and delete.
 The name of each global list can have up to 254 Unicode characters and must be unique within a collection.

-There are no system-defined global lists, nor predefined global lists in the default process templates that TFS provides.
+There are no system-defined or predefined global lists in the default process templates that TFS provides.

 To add or modify a global list, use the witadmin command-line tool to import and export the definition for global lists.
-See Manage global lists for work item types.
+See Manage Global Lists for Work Item Types [witadmin].
 To use a global list, add it to the FIELD definition within a work item type.
-See All FIELD XML elements reference.
+See All FIELD XML Elements Reference.

 A global list is a set of LISTITEM elements that is stored and used globally by all team projects in a collection.
 Global lists are useful for fields that are defined within several types of work items, such as Operating System, Found in Build, and Fixed in Build.